The Big Thicket, C. S. A.

 In the 20th century, San Jacinto County faced challenges such as the Great Depression and natural disasters like hurricanes and floods.
 However, the county persisted and continued to grow.
 Today, San Jacinto County is known for its natural beauty and outdoor recreational opportunities, with the Sam Houston National Forest and Lake Livingston attracting visitors and residents alike.
 The county also maintains its historical importance, holding events and commemorations related to the Battle of San Jacinto and the Texas Revolution.

-This timeline provides a condensed summary of the historical journey of San Jacinto County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of San Jacinto County, Texas.

 • 1832: The area that would become San Jacinto County is settled by a few families.